wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 *   `y` is a single letter
 *   `y` is an integer

-If the variable name doesnât match these requirements it can still be declared as "to be subscripted" using the command `wxdeclare_subscript(variable_name);` or `wxdeclare_subscript([variable_name1,variable_name2,...]);` Declaring a
+If the variable name doesn’t match these requirements it can still be declared as "to be subscripted" using the command `wxdeclare_subscript(variable_name);` or `wxdeclare_subscript([variable_name1,variable_name2,...]);` Declaring a